index - sex problems -

 Of course, the myth of the man as the dominant partner has

-become embedded in popular culture for heterosexual couples, perhaps as a result of the belief that
+become embedded in popular culture, perhaps as a result of the belief that

 "good" girls have to be demure and innocent.
 For a woman to be sexual was once

-seen as a sign of her moral corruption; from that comes a high burden of
+seen as a sign of her corruption; from that position comes a high burden of

 responsibility for the man - he has to know what to do, how to take the lead,

 how to "give" his partner an orgasm.
-In our somewhat more enlightened times, none of these
+In more enlightened times, none of these

 foolish beliefs need to be seen as true, and certainly none of them should be